Shaftway/pydist/README.md

   That's better, no big scary spider pictures.
 Time to test `life.sh`.

 - `pydist.sh working-4.sh --option clean life.sh`
+  Clean up the distributable and write it to the final output file.<br>
   **Payload Structure:** Unchanged<br>
   **Command Line:** `python /tmp/tmp.1238/ ...`<br>
-  Now we just clean all of the options we used out of the distributable and ship `life.sh`.
+  Now we just need to ship `life.sh`...

 Of course, all of these commands could be done in a single shot: